View Mary Unnerstall's Obituary on emissourian.com and share memories

 |

+She was preceded in death by her parents and one brother, Louis Schmitz.

+Visitation for Mary Ann Unnerstall was scheduled for Friday, Dec.
+6, from 3 to 7 p.m. at Oltmann Funeral Home, Union, with a rosary service at 2:45 p.m.

-A funeral Mass for Mary Ann Unnerstall, 86, Union, will be Saturday, Dec.
+A funeral Mass will be held Saturday, Dec.
 7, at 10 a.m. at Immaculate Conception Church, Union.

 Burial will follow in St. Mary's Cemetery, Villa Ridge.